 Apps for nurses are most helpful when they contain advice from expert nurses.
 Nursing preceptorship and mentoring is the foundation for every career transition–and nurses, new and experienced, will make many transitions throughout their lifetime.
 Nursing Clinical Mastery is one app that combines nursing expert advice and best practice guidelines for a unique one-stop nursing knowledge shopping experience.

 Nurses may increase time spent with patients and patient satisfaction by having comprehensive references like Nursing Clinical Mastery at their fingertips on-shift and off.
 Float pool staff and home and community settings can benefit from tools specifically designed for nursing practice.

 Promising new research has even looked at the use of mobile apps to assist with nursing skills such as wound assessment and dressing selection.
 The use of algorithms applied to these versatile technologies may revolutionize care delivery and improve time management and knowledge sharing.

 Higher Learning Technologies, maker of award-winning nursing apps has filled the mobile reference app gap with a new offering made by nurses, for nurses.
-The solution, Nursing Clinical Mastery, ties evidence-based guidelines with knowledge and skills that nurses want on demand and on-the-go.
+The solution, My Nursing Mastery, contains topics which tie evidence-based guidelines with knowledge and skills that nurses want on demand and on-the-go.

 Does your facility allow personal mobile devices to help you improve your practice?
 Let us know!
 Here are some great evidence-based suggestions to promote safe mobile device use in clinical environments: